Skip to content

 • Requires developer setup

-Email APIs typically provide faster and more consistent delivery.
+• Speed and reliability: APIs are faster and more consistent

 When to Use SMTP

-• You’re using a legacy system or traditional email client
+• You’re running a legacy system or traditional client

-• Your email volume is low and speed is not critical
+• Your volume is low and speed isn’t critical

 When to Use an Email API

-• You’re sending large volumes of transactional email
+• You send large volumes of transactional email

-• You want better analytics, error visibility, and template control
+• You need analytics, error logs, and template control

-Modern apps benefit the most from APIs because users expect emails to arrive instantly.
+Modern applications benefit most from APIs because users expect near-instant delivery.

 Start Simple, Grow Smart

-Many teams start with SMTP and switch to an API as their needs become more complex.
-Others adopt an API from day one to build a more future-ready email system.
+Many teams start with SMTP and switch to an API as needs scale.
+Others choose APIs from day one to build a future-ready email system.
+The right option depends on how important email is to your product experience and how much control you need.

 Power Your Transactional Emails with MailChannels

-MailChannels supports both SMTP and RESTful API for delivering transactional emails.
-Whether you need a simple setup or advanced customization, we help make sure your emails reach the inbox quickly and reliably.
+MailChannels supports both SMTP and RESTful API for transactional delivery.
+Whether you want simple setup or advanced customization, we ensure fast, reliable inbox placement.

 Explore the MailChannels Email API and start sending today.